Lee Ji-hoon (entertainer): Career

 He also acted in the movie, Lovely Rivals and Wet Dreams 2.
 His first major role was as Kim Jaewon's rival for Eugene's affections in Wonderful Life.
 He then starred in Hello!
 Miss and New Heart.
 He also starred in KBS daily drama You Are My Destiny opposite of Girls' Generation member, Im Yoona.

 In March 2011, Lee signed with Japanese label EMI Music Japan.
 Lee performed as male lead Daniel, rotating with Um Ki-joon, Ahn Jae-wook, Song Seung-hyun of FT Island and Lee Sungmin of Super Junior in the musical Jack the Ripper from July 5 to August 14, 2011, at Chungmu Arts Hall.

 In September 2013, it was announced that Lee had been cast as Fiyero Tigelaar in the Korean production of the musical Wicked.

 Personal life

-In April 2021, Lee announced on his Instagram that he would marry his girlfriend.
+In April 2021, Lee announced on his Instagram that he would marry his non-celebrity Japanese girlfriend, Ayane Miura, who is fourteen years his junior.
 The wedding was intended to be held in October 2021, but had to be postponed to November 2021 due to COVID-19.
 The wedding took place on November 8, 2021.

-On February 16, 2024, it was announced that Lee's wife was pregnant.
+On February 16, 2024, it was announced that Lee's wife was pregnant, which they revealed was achieved through in vitro fertilization.
 On July 17, 2024, Lee's wife gave birth to a daughter.
+On December 24, 2025, Lee's wife shared the news that she had suffered a miscarriage of their second child.